balena-io-hardware/fin-info-doc/README.md

 npm install && npm start
 ```

-`config.json` allows to define the document sources and the destination folder, along with custom styling
+`config.json` allows to define the document sources and their destination folder, along with custom overall styling